Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 This plugin adds product variation markup by attribute to WooCommerce -- the ability to add a markup (or markdown) to an attribute term and have that change the regular and sale price of the associated product variations.

-When migrating a store from another online commerce system to WooCommenrce, we ran into a shortcoming of WooCommerce -- the inability to specify a markup or markdown in an attribute term and apply that markup or markdown when setting the price of variations.
+While migrating a store from another online commerce system to WooCommenrce, we ran into a shortcoming of WooCommerce -- the inability to specify a markup or markdown in an attribute term and apply that markup or markdown when setting the price of variations.
 Various plugins attempt to mitigate the problem with metadata, but that creates its own set of problems.

 So, this plugin does one thing -- If you enter a numeric value in an attribute term description, that value will be applied to the price of the associated variation during the bulk edit actions "Set regular price" and "Set sale price".
 When setting the price, it adds explanative text to the variation description which WooCommerce will display as the variation is selected.
 The option dropdown will also contain the markup or markdown so the customer can estimate the final price while deciding options.

-This plugin is intended for large sets of variations were customizing the price for each is not practical.
+This plugin is intended for large sets of variations where customizing the price for each is not practical.
 So, the maximum number of variations that can be created at a time is also raised from 50 to 250.
 WooCommerce allows us to create variations over 50 by running "Create variations from all attributes" several times.
 However, this creates additional work reorganizing the variations if the variations are expected to be in a specific order.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/mt2-markup-by-attribute` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/markup-by-attribute-for-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Create variation attributes and terms, if you haven't already.
 For instance, the attribute 'Style' may include the terms 'Turtleneck', 'V-neck', 'Button-down', and 'Polo'.
 4. While creating new terms or editing existing ones, add the markup.